Time Crystals

 B → A → B

 Makes sense: ‘Do unto others as you would have them do unto you’ is the reverse of ‘Do unto others as they have done unto you’.
-Pay it forward…or pay it back!
+Pay it forward…not payback!

-It required the correction known as the Great Commandment (‘Love your neighbor as yourself’), drawn from Leviticus and Matthew, to move us off-the-line:
+It required the correction known as the Great Commandment (‘Love your neighbor as yourself’ - Leviticus and Matthew), to get us off-the-line:

 But that’s just us.
-Our Eastern cousins have understood this longer…and perhaps more deeply; they call it ‘Karma’ – we say, ‘what goes around comes around!’
+Our Eastern cousins have understood this longer…and perhaps more deeply; they call it ‘Karma’ – we call it, ‘what goes around comes around!’

 This is a quantum of Pure Process (PP): A → B, B → C, C → A. I believe it is an irreducible ontological minimum.
 It’s also the schematic for a game you might know: Rock-Paper-Scissors.

-It’s the Great Mandala; “take your place” anywhere; there are no preferred spots, no asymmetries, no singularities; it has no beginning and no end.
+It’s the Great Mandala; “take your place” anywhere: there are no preferred spots, no asymmetries, no singularities; it has no beginning and no end.
 It’s a spiral – with a ‘degenerate’ 3rd dimension.
-The process here is not a means to an end (because there is no end).
+Here, process is not a means to an end (because there are no ends).

-We mistakenly think of acts as ‘open-ended bits of string’.
+We mistakenly think of acts as open ended bits of string.
 That is not what an act is.
 An act is a closed loop.
 An act leaves nothing to chance.
-It is ‘objectively immortal’; it is a settled matter of fact…but only after the fact!
+It is ‘objectively immortal’ (but not yet ‘eternal’); it is a settled matter of fact after the fact!
 It is the process of its own confection.

-In school, we learned to ‘diagram sentences’ by separating the subject from the predicate; IRL that’s the one thing you cannot do!
-Naked subjects and naked predicates don’t just bump into one another on the dance floor; they must at least be ‘going steady’.
+In school, we learned to diagram sentences by separating the subject from the predicate; IRL that’s the one thing you can never do!
+Naked subjects and naked predicates don’t just bump into one another on the senior prom dance floor; they must at least be ‘going steady’ first.

 Karl Marx might have used the graphic to illustrate the Dialectical Process (DP):

-Then there’s The Beatles’ variation: “I am he as you are he as you are me, and we are all together…” (I am the Walrus)
+Then there’s The Beatles’ variation: “I am he as you are he as you are me and we are all together…” (I am the Walrus) Note that this has the same structure as ‘Trinitarian Process’ (above), just rotated:

-There are even ways to model PP for non-orientable spaces.
+There are even ways to model Pure Process for non-orientable spaces.
 In common with fermions (massive subatomic particles), non-orientable spaces are characterized by 720° symmetry vs. (the 360° we’re used to):

 Jim Croce promised us ‘time in a bottle’.
-Well, what if I could give it to you as a crystal instead?
-Plain, ordinary crystals, like the Hope Diamond, for example, consist of molecules arranged in a fixed, often complex, repeating pattern.
-Ordinary linear space is magically transformed into a metaphorical winter wonderland.
+Well, what if I could give it to you in a crystal instead?
+Plain, ordinary crystals, like the Hope Diamond for example, consist of molecules arranged in a fixed pattern that repeats in space.

 What if we could do the same with time?
 Would you trade that rock you’re sporting on your finger for a crystal of time?
 What if I threw in Knicks tickets?

 A time crystal is a state of matter that has periodic motion ‘built-in’ to its structure.
 We are used to states of matter where energy dissipates, motion slows.
-Stasis, aka my couch, is the Great Attractor; it is the most energy-efficient well.
+Stasis, aka my couch, is the Great Attractor; it is thought to be the most energy efficient state of affairs.
+My rounded body can attest; it is powerful!

-In the case of a time crystal, oscillation (motion) turns out to be more energy efficient than stasis.
+But oscillation (motion) in a time capsule turns out to be more energy efficient even than stasis.
 Crazy?
-I dunno.
-People rock from one foot to another; they bounce when they hunker, my dad could not relax unless he was fidgeting.
-Perhaps we are all time crystals at heart.
+Maybe not.
+“Everything moves.”
+People often rock back and forth from one foot to another, they bounce when they hunker, and my dad could not relax unless his hands were fidgeting and his toes tapping.

 We are just beginning to unlock the mysteries of this new state of matter.
-It demonstrates what Process Philosophers (e.g., Alfred North Whitehead) have been saying forever: Process is primary, not time; time is one possible manifestation of process – but only one.
+It demonstrates what Process Philosophers (e.g. Alfred North Whitehead) have been saying all along: Process is primary; time is just one possible aspect of process.